 Playwrights write the scripts for stage productions, and often work freelance.
 There are no standard educational requirements for playwrights, but bachelor's and master's degrees increase employment chances and necessary skills.
-The median annual wage for writers and authors is \$63,200.
-Projected job growth for writers and authors between 2018-2028 is -0.1 percent.
+The median annual wage for writers and authors is \$67,120.
+Projected job growth for writers and authors between 2020-2030 is 9 percent.

-Property Designer/Props Master
+Property Designer/Prop Master

 Props masters design, build, and organize the props for a production.
 Some props masters earn their positions through work experience, and others pursue degrees in drama or design.
-The New York Film Academy reports that props masters can earn \$30,000 in most of the United States and \$60,000 in Los Angeles.
+Backstage.com reports that prop masters can earn anywhere from \$30,000 to \$60,000 a year.